 At the same time that Pancheros was finding new ways to heighten the food experience, Anderson and his team were working on simplifying the concept so that the brand could expand by franchising the concept.

 “We spent several years proving the business model, and sought to find ways to simplify the concept so that franchisees could successfully implement the model and then replicate it, in order to help them scale up to multi-unit ownership,” Anderson says.
 “We developed great systems, built a great training platform, created exceptional marketing support and real-estate support teams and we really have outstanding unit economics.
-This is a simple business, and our franchisees thrive with us because all they have to do is follow the model that we’ve proven over 25 years in business.”
+This is a simple business, and our franchisees thrive with us because all they have to do is follow the model that we’ve proven in almost 30 years in business.”

 The future of Pancheros is brighter than ever before

 After 25 years in business, Pancheros is ready to expand our cult-following on the national scene and continue our ability to grow smart and effectively.
 The strategies that Anderson and the Pancheros executive team established to simplify the business model has created opportunities for entrepreneurs to realize their dreams of owning a Mexican restaurant in their communities.
-Today, Pancheros has over 65 locations in 13 states – and while that growth is impressive, the majority of it has been organic.
+Today, Pancheros has 70 locations in 12 states – and while that growth is impressive, the majority of it has been organic.
 Entrepreneurs would come to Pancheros, try the food, and would leave ready to open Pancheros in the markets where they live.